schmidt-software/KeenWrite/docs/skins.md

 # Classes

-When creating your own theme, there many classes that can be styled.
-The previous section showed how to set up a rudimentary theme.
+When creating your own skin, there many classes that can be styled.
+The previous section showed how to set up a rudimentary skin.
 Instead, start with a template that already has a number of classes defined so that you can tweak them to your taste.
 Accomplish this as follows:

-1. Visit the [themes](https://github.com/DaveJarvis/keenwrite/tree/master/src/main/resources/com/keenwrite/themes) repository directory
+1. Visit the [skin](https://github.com/DaveJarvis/keenwrite/tree/master/src/main/resources/com/keenwrite/skins) repository directory
-1. Click one of the themes (e.g., `haunted_grey.css`).
+1. Click one of the files (e.g., `haunted_grey.css`).
 1. Click **Raw**.
 1. Copy the entire text.
 1. Return to `custom.css`.